mageplaza/magento-2-free-gifts-graphql/README.md

 # Magento 2 Free Gifts GraphQL / PWA (FREE)

+Magento 2 Free Gifts will add to your customers' shopping journey a surprise and delight moment.
+Notably, **Magento Free Gifts GraphQL is a part of the Mageplaza Free Gift extension that adds GraphQL features; this supports PWA studio.**

 [Mageplaza Free Gifts for Magento 2](https://www.mageplaza.com/magento-2-free-gifts/) is a handy tool that simplifies the process of giving away free gifts to customers on the online store.

 The biggest advantage of offering free gifts is to improve customer experience and boost sales.
 Depending on the store owners' purposes or strategies, they can provide customers with free gift when they purchase a specific product.
 Usually, free gifts can be used to gather customers' attention to a new product or a sale program.
 Free gifts are an incentive that stimulates customers' purchasing decisions and builds their retention.